 Bare Coffee, Weetwood Lane, Far Headingley, Leeds, West Yorkshire, LS16 5LX.

 Pride and Produce is one of Garforth’s most popular eateries.
 You can take a seat in the spacious cafe or order to takeaway – either way, you’re spoilt for choice.
 Start the day with classics like a Full English, pancakes or eggs Benedict, alongside a cup of Yorkshire tea or North Star coffee.
 Or come at lunchtime for mac & cheese, grilled sandwiches, salads and Buddah bowls.

 Pride and Produce, 33a Main Street, Garforth, Leeds, West Yorkshire, LS25 1DS.

 The Little Bookshop

 The Little Bookshop is the only independent children’s bookshop in Leeds, but it’s also home to a great cafe.
 Pick up the latest and greatest kids books or attend their daily storytime sessions, before enjoying a menu that’s great for grown-ups and kids alike.
-You can sup on a North Star coffee alongside one of their homemade sandwiches, filled with the likes of roast Yorkshire ham or beetroot humous.
-The little ones can enjoy teddy bear toast or a children’s lunch plate, which comes with a ham or cheese sarnie, a fruit biscuit and a veggie critter.
+You can sup on a North Star coffee alongside one of their homemade dishes like three bean chilli or cauliflower and chickpea fritters.
+The little ones can enjoy a children’s lunch plate, which comes with a ham or cheese sarnie, a fruit biscuit and a veggie critter.

 The Little Bookshop, 47 Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 3PD.